sfigg/commercialization-public/docset/customize/mdm/enterprisemodernappmanagement-csp.md

 <a href="" id="device-or-user-context"></a>**Device or User context**
 For user context, use **./User/Vendor/MSFT** path and for device context, use **./Device/Vendor/MSFT** path.

-> **Note**  Windows Holographic and Windows 10 Mobile only support per-user configuration of the EnterpriseModernAppManagement CSP.
+> [!Note]  Windows Holographic and Windows 10 Mobile only support per-user configuration of the EnterpriseModernAppManagement CSP.

 <a href="" id="appmanagement"></a>**AppManagement**
 Required.
 Used for inventory and app management (post-install).